 - Bacon: This is the secret ingredient!
 You don't need a lot - just two strips - and they add wonderful richness and smoky flavor.

-- For the dressing: Olive oil, fresh lemon juice (it helps keep the avocado from browning), Dijon mustard (which helps the dressing emulsify), fresh garlic, kosher salt, and black pepper.
+- For the dressing: Olive oil, fresh lemon juice (it helps keep the avocado from browning), Dijon mustard, garlic, salt, and pepper.

 Variations